CSI-Carlos-Cobian/CSI-Python-2021/Projects/Web-Scraping/Web-Scraping.md

 2.Select a book.
 3.Click on Plain Text UTF-8.
 4.Code directly on the interactive shell or create a script that allows you to download the first 300 characters of the book you selected.
-5.Take an screenshot of the terminal.
+5.Take a screenshot of your terminal's output showing the first 300 characters of the book.
-6.Save the image using the following convention
+6.Save it in Webscraping folder as Name-Lastname-WebScraping01.png 7.Push

 ### References:
 Sweigart, A. (2020). *Automate the boring stuff with Python*.
 San Francisco. pages 268-300